-The Ethical Consumer research team looks at some of the great ethical options available for savers.
+In April 2012, the Ethical Consumer research team looks at some of the great ethical options available for savers.

 Across the world of personal finance, the good news is that ethical options also commonly rate highly for value and service.
 In January 2012, for example, the top five interest rates available for saving accounts on the Which? website were:

 Next to Santander’s entry was a Which? ‘warning’ of a bottom rating for poor customer service.
 The top six accounts for customer satisfaction were: First Direct, Co-operative Bank, Yorkshire BS, Barnsley BS, Yorkshire Bank, Principality BS.
 There is a strong correlation between these highly rated providers and the top ten ethical companies on our score table above.

 This, as well as the banking crisis, may well have something to do with growth in ethical savings generally.
 The Co-operative Bank’s 2011 Ethical Consumerism Report shows that the value of money in ethical savings and investments increased by 9% in 2010 to £21.2bn.
 Money in credit unions also increased over the same period from £579m to £653m.

 Building societies and credit unions generally score well in our Buyers’ Guides.
 This is because they are effectively restricted by law from the kind of controversial investments detailed elsewhere in this report.
 The smaller regional building societies and credit unions offer local branches and the opportunity to support the local economy.

 The savings account market is also lucky to have three innovative organisations looking to lever the power of people’s savings for positive social and environmental change.